Master Unshielded Twisted Pair (UTP) Cabling in 2025: Ultimate Guide

 CAT4 Cable

-CAT4 cable has four twisted pair cables supported up to 16 Mbps data rate and is mostly used in token ring networks.
+CAT4 cable has four twisted pair cables supporting up to 16 Mbps data rate and is mainly used in token ring networks.
 Telephone networks also use CAT4 cable for their services.
 The maximum working length of the cable is 100 meters.

 CAT5 Cable

-CAT5 cables are 4 pairs of twisted copper wire and have more twists per inch than CAT4, and CAT3, therefore, can run at higher speeds.
-The “twist” effect of each pair in the cables ensures any interference in one cable is cancelled with the twist of the partner cable.
-This type of wire can support computer networks and also telephone traffic for higher speeds of up to 100 Mbps.
+CAT5 cables are four pairs of twisted copper wire with more twists per inch than CAT4 and CAT3.
+Therefore, they can run at higher speeds.
+Each pair’s “twist” effect ensures that the twist of the partner cable cancels any interference in one cable.
+This type of wire can support computer networks and telephone traffic at speeds of up to 100 Mbps.
 It was a popular cable in networking.

 CAT5e Cable